tonyoconnell/onevercel/src/content/course/one-hundred-percent-lighthouse-score.md

   format="webp"
 />

-#### Why Astro Scores Perfect:
+## How to get 100% Lighthouse score

-- ✅ Static-first approach eliminates unnecessary JavaScript
+- ✅ Use Astro's static-first approach eliminates unnecessary JavaScript
-- ✅ Automatic asset optimization
+- ✅ Use Astro's sutomatic asset optimization
-- ✅ Server-side rendering by default
+- ✅ Use Astro's server-side rendering by default
-- ✅ Built-in SEO best practices
+- ✅ Use Astro's built-in SEO best practices
-- ✅ Intelligent code splitting
+- ✅ Use Astro's intelligent code splitting
-- ✅ Native image optimization
+- ✅ Use Astro's native image optimization
-- ✅ Zero-config performance
+- ✅ Use Astro's zero-config performance